MicrosoftDocs/learn/learn-pr/azure/build-your-first-blazor-web-app/includes/3-exercise-configure-environment.md

 Let's set up our .NET development environment and create our first Blazor web app.

 This module gives you the option to use the [.NET CLI](/dotnet/core/tools/), [Visual Studio Code](https://code.visualstudio.com), or [Visual Studio 2022](https://visualstudio.com) for local development.
-If you're developing with Visual Studio Code, be sure to install the [C# Dev Kit](https://code.visualstudio.com/docs/csharp/get-started#_install) extension, which we'll use in this module.
+If you're developing with Visual Studio Code, be sure to install the [C# Dev Kit](https://code.visualstudio.com/docs/csharp/get-started#_install) extension, which we use in this module.

 ::: zone pivot="vscode"